-So then: given (1) that both our perceiving and thinking are functions of consciousness, so that the manifest world is a world consciously experienced; and (2) that we all, in our practical, day-to-day lives, act as if the manifest world is the real thing - a world with which we routinely, materially, and consequentially engage in the immediate terms of our experience - the most straightforward and consistent conclusion in the absence of contrary evidence is that the world itself, in its own nature, is just what it appears to be.
-It is its appearance.
-Or: it is phenomenal - a world whose true being lies in its appearing, its taking form in the full-fleshed terms of our conscious experience.
-This experience could be our own or that of any creature capable - if only in the slightest degree, and whether with self-awareness or not - of bringing to manifestation within itself some experiential potential of the cosmos.
+So, then, continuing where I left off: ... the most straightforward and consistent conclusion in the absence of contrary evidence is that the world itself, in its own nature, is just what it appears to be.
+It consists of the full and inexhaustible range of its potentials of appearance.
+Its true being lies in its potential to appear, to take form in the full-fleshed terms of our conscious experience.
+Or again: it is in the nature of the world to manifest interiorly.
+The interior experience could be our own or that of any creature capable - if only in the slightest degree, and whether with self-awareness or not - of bringing to manifestation within itself some experiential potential of the cosmos.

 Here I must insist that the reader take seriously his or her own experience.
-To say that the world is essentially an appearance to consciousness, something we experience, is not to say it is insubtantial or a mere wisp of subjectivity.
+To say that the world is essentially an appearance to consciousness - something we experience - is not to say it is insubtantial or a mere wisp of subjectivity.
 If you think this, you are forgetting your own experience, shared with others.
 To recognize that the world is a world of appearances, a world of experienced qualities, is only to say that it really does have the solidity we all encounter in experience - a solidity we can't help taking at face value in practical life.
-This is the real thing, an experienced solidity.
+This is the real thing, an actually experienced solidity.